 With each Bicycles for Educational Empowerment Program (BEEP) that’s implemented, we have the opportunity to learn how our programs can improve.
-Conversations with end-users, field mechanics, teachers, dealers and partners all inform the improvements we make to our bicycle design, program design and aftermarket support systems.
+Conversations with end-users, field mechanics, teachers, students and partners all inform the improvements we make to our bicycle design, program design and aftermarket support systems.
 Funded by our generous donors, each innovation in bicycle infrastructure deepens the impact, improves sustainability and lowers philanthropic program costs.
 Our latest, most exciting innovations include:

 Improvements in Program Rollout

 - We’ve strengthened community-based Bicycle Supervisory Committees (BSCs) to include more students, particularly girls.
 BSCs are made up of 12 members of the local community who work together to select program beneficiaries, enforce beneficiary contracts, and monitor the success of the programs.
 Including girl students in BSCs helps communities gain a new perspective on the role of women in decision-making, encourages future leadership in young women, and gets more students invested in their own BEEP.
 Nineteen-year-old Stella, a student at Our Lady of Peace Secondary School in Kenya, is a new mother, a Buffalo Bicycle recipient, and member of her school’s BSC.
 Stella’s experience as a student representative on the BSC and her newfound sense of mobility have empowered her to dream bigger for herself and her daughter.
 Stella is determined to become an Embassy Ambassador, promoting Kenyan business and trade around the world.
 Read more about Stella.

 - Buffalo Bicycle recipients now receive expanded training, which builds stronger riding skills and teaches more about preventative maintenance and repairs.
 Now end-users are more confident riders, with the mechanical knowledge they need to keep their bicycles rolling.